Byrdseed

 Of all the prompts of Depth and Complexity, ⚖️ Ethics is my favorite.
 It instantly highlights controversy, grey areas, and takes students deeper into any content area.

-It can seem, on the surface, to be least applicable to math.
+Ethics (and depth and complexity in general) can seem least applicable in math.
 But here’s the problem: we’re often stuck thinking about math as practicing problems over and over.
 To add depth and complexity, we have to raise our sights above just practicing algorithms.
-We have to move students towards higher-order thinking, and ethics is perfect for this.
+We have to move students towards higher-order thinking and ethics is perfect for this.

 Here’s how you can use the ethics thinking tool to add depth to math.